shayonj/pg_easy_replicate/README.md

 ...
 ```

-## Performing switchover

-`pg_easy_replicate` doesn't kick off the switchover on its own.
-When you start the sync via `start_sync`, it starts the replicating between the two databases.
-Once you have had the time to monitor stats and any other key metrics, you can kick off the `switchover`.

-`switchover` will wait until all tables in the group are replicating and the delta for lag is <200kb (between the LSN for write and flush lag) and then perform the switch.

-The switch is made by putting the user on the source database in `READ ONLY` mode, so that it is not accepting any more writes and waits for the flush lag to be 0.
-It is up to you to kick of a rolling restart of your application containers or failover DNS (more on this below in strategies) after the switchover is complete, so that your application isn't sending any read/write requests to the old/source database.

 ## Switchover strategies with minimal downtime

-For minimal downtime, it'd be best to watch/tail the stats and wait until `switchover_complete` is reporting as `true`.
+For minimal downtime, it'd be best to watch/tail the stats and wait until `switchover_completed_at` is updated with a timestamp.
 Once that happens you can perform any of the following strategies.
 Note: These are just suggestions and `pg_easy_replicate` doesn't provide any functionalities for this.

 ### Rolling restart strategy

 In this strategy, you have a change ready to go which instructs your application to start connecting to the new database.
 Either using an environment variable or similar.
 Depending on the application type, it may or may not require a rolling restart.

-Next, you can set up a program that watches the `stats` and waits until `switchover_complete` is reporting as `true`.
-Once that happens it kicks of a rolling restart of your application containers so they can start making connections to the DNS of the new database.
+Next, you can set up a program that watches the `stats` and waits until `switchover_completed_at` is reporting as `true`.
+Once that happens it kicks off a rolling restart of your application containers so they can start making connections to the DNS of the new database.

 ### DNS Failover strategy

-TBD

-## Bi-directional replication

-TBD
+In this strategy, you have a weighted based DNS system (example [AWS Route53 weighted records](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/resource-record-sets-values-weighted.html)) where 100% of traffic goes to a primary origin and 0% to a secondary origin.
+The primary origin here is the DNS host for your source database and secondary origin is the DNS host for your target database.
+You can set up your application ahead of time to interact with the database using DNS from the weighted group.

+Next, you can set up a program that watches the `stats` and waits until `switchover_completed_at` is reporting as `true`.
+Once that happens it updates the weight in the DNS weighted group where 100% of the requests now go to the new/target database.
+Note: Keeping a lot `ttl` is recommended.